 Trouble with bowel and bladder control

-If you have the primary progressive form of MS, it may take your healthcare provider longer to diagnose it.
-Methods that your healthcare provider may use to diagnose primary progressive MS include:
+Methods that your healthcare provider may use to diagnose MS include:

-Performing a physical examination to see how your nerves and muscles are working
+Physical exam.
+This is done to see how your nerves and muscles are working.

-MRI scans of your brain and spinal cord; these create images so your healthcare provider can look for signs of damage that suggest MS
+MRI scans of your brain and spinal cord.
+These images will help your healthcare provider look for signs of damage that suggest MS.

-A spinal tap, which allows the healthcare provider to remove a sample of spinal fluid to check for signs of MS
+Spinal tap (lumbar puncture).
+Your healthcare provider removes a sample of spinal fluid to check for signs of MS.

-A test called visual evoked potential testing to see how well your optic nerves are working
+Visual evoked potentials (VEP).
+This test is done to see how well your optic nerves are working.

-Your healthcare provider may still be able to use 1 of these medicines in your case.
+Several medicines are available to treat relapsing forms of MS. But the FDA hasn't approved any medicines to treat primary-progressive MS. Your healthcare provider may still be able to use 1 of these medicines in your case.
 But more likely your healthcare provider will try to provide treatments that relieve symptoms and improve your quality of life.
-These may address problems like depression, sexual dysfunction, and fatigue.
+These may address problems such as depression, sexual problems, and extreme tiredness (fatigue).